Ryan Breslow: Bolt

 As of May 2022, Bolt had 800 employees and was valued at $11 billion.
 Based on his holdings, Breslow became one of the world's youngest self-made billionaires.

+According to an April 2023 letter from a lawyer representing Bolt investors, Breslow was subpoenaed by the SEC in connection with an investigation into whether federal securities laws were violated in connections with statements he made while fundraising for Bolt in 2021.

+As of February 2024, Bolt had under 700 employees, and was valued at approximately $300 million - a 97% decrease in price from 21 months prior - resulting in Breslow no longer being a billionaire.

 The Movement

 Breslow began taking dance classes in San Francisco to diminish the day-to-day stress of running Bolt.
 Discovering a community among dancers, and believing that dancing would be globally beneficial, he founded The Movement, a non-profit that provides free dance classes to make dance widely accessible.
 Initially offered in Miami, it later expanded to New York and Los Angeles.